ieCecchetti/anime_up_skill/README.md

 This project uses **two remotes**:

-- `origin`: Points to **AWS CodeCommit**, which is used by the Alexa Developer Console to update the live skill.
+- `git push origin dev`: Points to **AWS CodeCommit**, which is used by the Alexa Developer Console to update the live skill.
-- `github`: Points to the **GitHub repository**, used for version control, collaboration, and backup.
+- `git push origin main` or `git push`: Points to the **GitHub repository**, used for version control, collaboration, and backup.

 To check remotes:
 ```bash